sulhome/log-request-response-middleware/README.md

-# log-request-response-middleware
+# Log ASP.NET 5 Request and Response using Middleware
-ASP.NET 5 midleware to log request and response
+This source code is for blog <a href="http://www.sulhome.com/blog/10/log-asp-net-5-request-and-response-using-middleware" target="_blank">Log ASP.NET 5 Request and Response using Middleware</a>